French frigate Engageante (1766)

-Engageante was a 26-gun frigate of the French Navy, only ship of her class, built to a design by Jean-François Etienne.
-The British captured her in 1794 and converted her to a hospital ship.
-She served as a hospital ship until she was broken up in 1811.
+Engageante was a 32-gun frigate of the French Navy.
+The only ship of her class, she was built to a design by the shipwright Jean-François Etienne and launched in 1766.
+The British captured her in the action of 23 April 1794 and converted her to the hospital ship HMS Engageante.
+She was broken up in 1811.

 French service

 Engageante was built in Toulon to a design by Jean-François Etienne.
 She was the sole ship of her class.

 From July 1778, Engageante was under the command of Captain Gras-Préville.
 On 5 July 1778, as Engageante was scouting in front of D'Estaing's squadron, she detected the 26-gun British privateer frigate Rose, under Captain James Duncan.
 Engageante gave chase and caught up with her quarry around 2000hrs.
 The battle lasted until 0100hrs of 6 July, by which time Rose had been reduced to a wreck and struck her colours.
 Engageante returned to her squadron to report on the event; deeming Rose irretrievable, the French scuttled her.

 Engageante took part in the Battle of St. Lucia on 15 December 1778.

 In February 1779, Engageante departed Toulon for America, where she arrived in late March, but had to be quarantined.
 In April 1779, she escorted a convoy from Martinique to France, successfully fending off a British attack.

 From 1781, she took part in the American Revolutionary War, including the Hudson Bay Expedition in 1782, with Astrée and the 74-gun Sceptre.
 The copper sheathing of the ships made them especially vulnerable in arctic waters, and Engageante suffered the most, damaging her bow so much that she had to call into Cadiz for repair.
 The crew also suffered from scurvy: by the time Engageante arrived in Europe, all had been affected; around 100 were too sick to work, and 15 had died.